-Excursions to historical sites and nature reserves near the lake have a powerful power to evoke the origins of Christianity and attract countless tourists from all over the world and pilgrims.
+Excursions to historical sites and nature reserves near the Sea of Galilee have a strong power to evoke the origins of Christianity and attract countless tourists from all over the world and pilgrims.

-Tiberias, is located on the shores of Israel's one and only freshwater lake, called the Sea of Galilee or Lake Tiberias or Lake Genesisareth, recalled in the Old and New Testaments.
+Tiberias is located on the shores of Israel's one and only freshwater lake, called the Sea of Galilee, Lake Tiberias or Lake Genezareth, recalled in the Old and New Testaments.

-The city is named after Emperor Tiberius, Emperor who made Herod Antipas governor of Galilee and sent him there.
-To thank him, he built a town on the lake with his effigy.
+The city is named after Emperor Tiberius, who made Herod Antipas governor of Galilee and sent him there.
+In gratitude, he built a town on the lake with his effigy.

-Galilee is full of the most important places for people of the Christian faith.
+Galilee is full with the most important places for people of the Christian faith.

-Capernaum or Cfar-Nahum in Hebrew, which means "the village of Nahum", is the archaeological site of an ancient fishing village dating from the first century AD to the fifth century.
+Capernaum or Kfar-Nahum in Hebrew, which means "the village of Nahum", is the archaeological site of an ancient fishing village dating from the first century AD to the fifth century.

 The site is located on the northwestern shore of Lake Tiberias (Sea of Galilee).
-This village is mentioned in the New Testament and is mentioned several times in the Gospel accounts.
-It is considered to be the place where Jesus lived for much of his three-year ministry in Galilee.
+This village is mentioned in the New Testament and several times in the Gospel accounts.
+It is considered to be the place where Jesus lived for most of his three-year ministry in Galilee.

 It is here, according to the New Testament, that he healed many sick people such as Simon Peter's mother-in-law (the Apostle Peter) and exorcised many people possessed by demons.